-- 2.1 Qualifications for Appraiser Licensure and Certification - 2.1.1 The qualifications for licensure or certification shall be the criteria established by the Appraisal Qualifications Board (AQB) of the Appraisal Foundation for: - 2.1.1.1 certified general real property appraiser; - 2.1.1.2 certified residential real property appraiser; - 2.1.1.3 licensed real property appraiser; and - 2.1.1.4 trainee real property appraiser. - 2.1.2 A summary of the criteria set by the AQB is available from the Division of Professional Regulation and designated "Informational Supplement to the Regulations."
-The Supplement is regularly updated by the Council but the most current information is available directly from The Appraisal Foundation, 1155 15th Street, NW, Suite 1111, Washington, DC 20005. - 2.1.3 The 2008 qualification criteria established by the AQB will be phased in using the segmented approach.
-The three AQB components that must be satisfied to obtaining licensure are: education, experience and examination.
-An applicant must meet the criteria in effect at the time he or she completes one of these components.
-Therefore, all applicants for certification or licensure must meet the 2008 qualifications criteria established by the AQB for any component completed on or after January 1, 2008.
-This regulation will become null and void on December 31, 2014. - 2.2 License and Certificate Renewal - 2.2.1 In September of each odd numbered year, the Division of Professional Regulation will send renewal notices to the mailing address on file of all licensees and certificate holders.
-Certificates and licenses will expire on October 31st of each odd numbered year. - 2.2.2 As a condition of renewal, all licensees and certificate holders, either resident or reciprocal, shall be required to satisfy the continuing education requirements set forth in rule 2.3 of this Section. - 2.2.3 A licensee or certificate holder shall not perform appraisals after a license has expired.
-A licensee or certificate holder may renew a certificate or license within 12 months 60 days of its expiration.
-After 12 months 60 days, the individual must reapply as a new applicant. - 2.2.4 A licensee or certificate holder may apply for inactive status for an indefinite time period if he or she is not performing appraisals in Delaware. - 2.2.4.1 Persons with in an inactive license or certificate must complete the same continuing education requirement as active licensees or certificate holders.
-Evidence of completion is due at renewal as provided in Rule 2.3. - 2.2.4.2 An inactive license or certificate can be reactivated by notifying the Council in writing. - 2.3 Continuing Education - 2.3.1 All licensees and certificate holders are required to attest to the completion of continuing education according to the following schedule: - 2.3.1.1 No continuing education is required for fewer than 6 months of licensure; - 2.3.1.2 Effective with the licensure period beginning November 1, 2007, fFourteen (14) hours of continuing education are required after at least 6months but fewer than 24 12 months of licensure; and - 2.3.1.3 twenty-eight (28) hours of continuing education are required after 24 12 months of licensure by the end of the first renewal cycle.
+2.2 License and Certificate Renewal

+- 2.2.1 In September of each odd numbered year, the Division of Professional Regulation will send renewal notices to the mailing address on file of all licensees and certificate holders.
+Certificates and licenses will expire on October 31st of each odd numbered year. - 2.2.2 As a condition of renewal, all licensees and certificate holders, either resident or reciprocal, shall be required to satisfy the continuing education requirements set forth in subsection 2.3 of this Section. - 2.2.3 A licensee or certificate holder shall not perform appraisals after a license has expired.
+A licensee or certificate holder may renew a certificate or license within 60 days of its expiration.
+After 60 days, the individual must reapply as a new applicant. - 2.2.4 A licensee or certificate holder may apply for inactive status for an indefinite time period if he or she is not performing appraisals in Delaware. - 2.2.4.1 Persons with in an inactive license or certificate must complete the same continuing education requirement as active licensees or certificate holders.
+Evidence of completion is due at renewal as provided in subsection 2.3. - 2.2.4.2 An inactive license or certificate can be reactivated by notifying the Council in writing.

+2.3 Continuing Education

+- 2.3.1 All licensees and certificate holders are required to attest to the completion of continuing education according to the following schedule: - 2.3.1.1 No continuing education is required for fewer than 6 months of licensure; - 2.3.1.2 Fourteen (14) hours of continuing education are required after at least 6 months but fewer than 12 months of licensure; and - 2.3.1.3 Twenty-eight (28) hours of continuing education are required after 12 months of licensure by the end of the first renewal cycle. - 2.4 Proof of continuing education is satisfied with an attestation by the licensee that he or she has satisfied the requirements of Section 2.0. - 2.4.1 Attestation may be completed electronically if the renewal is accomplished online. - 2.4.2 Licensees selected for random audit will be required to supplement the attestation with attendance verification pursuant to subsection 2.15.